nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *Figure 3.2a Sequence Diagram for the Delete Inventory command*

 The `DeleteInventoryRecordCommand` has been successfully created and its `execute` method would be called by `LogicManager#execute`, which then called by `MainWindow#executeCommand`.
-Below is another sequence diagram that depicts the interactions between `LogicManager`, `DeleteInventoryCommand`, `ModelManager` as well as `Storage`, when `DeleteInventoryCommand#execute` is called.
+Below is another sequence diagram that depicts thef interactions between `LogicManager`, `DeleteInventoryCommand`, `ModelManager` as well as `Storage`, when `DeleteInventoryCommand#execute` is called.

 ![DeleteInventoryRecordCommandExecuteSequenceDiagram](images/DeleteInventoryRecordCommandExecuteSequenceDiagram.png)<br>